lovejavaee/ece331/homework1.md

 	 sub  $t1, $t0, $s1
 	 srl  $t2, $s2, 1
 	 add  $s0, $t1, $t2
+### Q. How many bits are needed to encode the above instructions for each C statement?
+	a.
+96 bits
+	b.
+128 bits
 ### Q. How many bits are needed in the register file to store the data for each C statement?
 	a.
 192 bits
 	b.
 192 bits

-### Q. How many bits are needed in the register le to store the data for each C statement?
-	a.
-	b.

 a. addi $s0, $s1, -100